My Go-To Travel Essentials

 Travelling With Contacts/Glasses

-I’ve worn many types of contacts lenses from soft and RGP to sclerals.
-From finding contact solution abroad to what to pack and cleaning protocols on-the-go – I list everything in this post (coming soon).
+I’ve worn many types of contacts from soft and RGP lenses to sclerals.
+From finding contact solution abroad to what to pack and cleaning protocols on-the-go – I list everything you need to know in this post.

 Odds & Ends

-This spread is almost everything motioned below.
+This spread is almost everything mentioned below.
 Although there’s a lot, it does pack down pretty small

 Security is very important to me.
 I travel with these luggage locks and always keep my backpacks locked in public spaces/hostels.
-I also use this Pacsafe exo-mesh for enhanced anti-theft properties.
-The exo-mesh is especially helpful if you have to leave your luggage in an unsecured location for a period of time (like on this Albania hike or taking off for a motorbike loop in Vietnam)
+I also use this Pacsafe exo-mesh for enhanced anti-theft properties; 85L size exo-mesh for my rectangular shaped 45L backpack.
+The exo-mesh is helpful for sleeping in airports and times when you must leave your luggage in unsecured locations while you’re away (like on this Albania hike or taking off for a motorbike loop in Vietnam).

 • Sturdy ziplock bags – I bring 2 medium and 2 large sizes.